 Two patients in the azithromycin group (4%) were found to be carrying a newly-caught strain of macrolide-resistant Streptococcus pneumoniae at their 6-month checkups.

 There were no adverse events specifically attributable to azithromycin, besides gastrointestinal complaints.

 This study is great news for people who suffer from frequent exacerbations or disabling symptoms of bronchiectasis, who finally have a treatment option with proven efficacy.
 Although many treating physicians were probably already trying chronic azithromycin at some point in their treatment algorithm to try to help these patients, it’s very helpful to have convincing evidence that azithromycin really works to prevent bronchiectasis exacerbations.

 What about the cardiovascular risks of azithromycin?
 The authors point out that their tiny study and the previous small study showing that azithromycin prevents COPD exacerbations “did not show an increased risk of death or cardiovascular adverse events.”
 But of course, they wouldn’t be expected to.
 The estimated excess risk for sudden cardiac death from a single course of azithromycin in the NEJM study was on the order of 1 in 20,000 (maybe as high as 1 in 4,000 in people with cardiovascular disease), and a huge observational database was necessary to detect the signal.
-The implication that randomized trials this small have the power to demonstrate safety is surprising to hear from such respected scholars, although they acknowledge that “further studies are needed to define the cardiovascular risks of azithromycin.”
+They acknowledge that “further studies are needed to define the cardiovascular risks of azithromycin.”

 In a recent NEJM article advocating azithromycin to prevent COPD exacerbations in some patients, those authors recommended stringent criteria be applied, including baseline ECG, repeated audiology monitoring, exclusion of anyone with cardiovascular disease, and other restrictions.